 Catfish do feed on the bottom.
 They feed often on the bottom.
 If you can effectively place bait where catfish are in deep holes on the water bottom, they will feed just as aggressively as they would fishing at night or in the early mornings.

 In fact, many anglers target catfish during the day only.
-They use techniques such as drift fishing which is essentially bouncing your bait at controlled speeds along the water bottoms waiting for your bait to cross paths with a hungry catfish.
+They use techniques such as drift fishing for catfish which is essentially bouncing your bait at controlled speeds along the water bottoms waiting for your bait to cross paths with a hungry catfish.
 It’s effective, even at the deepest water points in the river or lake you are fishing.

 Do Catfish Come to The Surface?